starsfordummies/ITransverse.jl/README.md

 We provide tools for diagonalizing the RTMs and computing all sorts of generalized entropies from them.
 One can
 - diagonalize directly the RTM T_t (for very short tMPS only, of course)
 - compute Tr(T_t^2) by contracting twice the left and right dominant vectors
-- *If* we have a symmetric RTM (<L| = <Rbar|) we can put the RTM in a symmetric gauge where we have orthogonal matrices, so that we can compute the eigenvalues by diagonalizing site by site some environments of size ~chi^2
+- __If__ we have a symmetric RTM (<L| = <Rbar|), we can put the RTM in a symmetric gauge where we have orthogonal matrices, so that we can compute the eigenvalues by diagonalizing site by site some environments of size ~chi^2

 # Models

-So far Ising with transverse + parallel fields has been thoroughly tested and should work, the relevant function to build the exp(Hising) we use is `build_expH_ising_murg`
+The Ising model with transverse + parallel fields has been thoroughly tested and should work, the relevant function to build the exp(Hising) we use is `build_expH_ising_murg`.

-The Potts model is also defined and should work, but is probably currently broken with the latest million API changes

-The XXZ model is also implemented, but I haven't checked in a million years
+We also provide implementations for the Potts and XXZ models.

 # WIP: GPU Extensions

 In principle it should work by simply doing a `using CUDA` and by putting the tMPOParams on GPU, `NDTensors.gpu(tp::tMPOParams)`.
 The idea is that the programs build everything down from there on GPU.
-There are likely bugs

 # Literature